-EndNote can locate full text files on the Web by using data stored in your references.
+EndNote can locate full text files online by using data stored in your references.
 Once found, EndNote downloads and attaches the files to the references.

 A temporary group set called Find Full Text is only visible in the Integrated Library & Online Search Mode or the Local Library Mode (available on the EndNote library window toolbar).
 It displays the progress and then the final result of the search for full text articles.

 Note: The Find Full Text feature doesn’t often work to our full satisfaction.
 The challenge for the EndNote developers is that while OpenURL is supposed to be an open standard, each commercial vendor implements their support for this a bit differently in their link resolver products.
-Also, EndNote is taught to read through HTML and scripts on web pages hosted by various publishers and databases; these pages change and so often EndNote needs to be re-taught how to find PDFs on newly designed pages.
-In addition, it has been our experience that using the feature may not work from your home computer due to settings enforced by your Internet Service Provider (ISP).
+Also, EndNote is taught to read through HTML and scripts on web pages hosted by various publishers and databases; these pages change and so often EndNote needs to be re-taught how to find PDFs on newly designed pages..

 +61 2 6125 5111